klust/SupercomputersForStarters/docs/C05_Summary1/C05_S04_Keywords.md

 is a lot more complicated then the communication between threads in a shared memory program.

 Discussing the hardware architecture and software parallelism models of GPUs in much detail is outside the scope of this two-lecture introduction.
-However, bot the hardware and the lower-level programming models for GPUs are very hierarchical.
+However, both the hardware and the lower-level programming models for GPUs are very hierarchical.

 We can expect that parallel storage will also become more hierarchical than it is today as